return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/i915_perf_c.rst

 The two separate pointers let us decouple \ :c:func:`read`\ s from tail pointer aging.

-The tail pointers are checked and updated at a limited rate within a hrtimer callback (the same callback that is used for delivering POLLIN events)
+The tail pointers are checked and updated at a limited rate within a hrtimer callback (the same callback that is used for delivering EPOLLIN events)

 Initially the tails are marked invalid with \ ``INVALID_TAIL_PTR``\  which indicates that an updated tail pointer is needed.